edom/work/trade/README.md

             - [ ] log_verbose Messages
             - [ ] list all tradables (stocks, warrants, and ETFs)
             - [ ] get all orders of all tradables for the day
+            - [ ] get all candlesticks of all tradables as far to the past as possible
+            - [ ] store the orders to a local storage
             - [ ] authenticate to trading server
             - [ ] get portfolio
         - server